autopkg/wycomco-recipes/README.md

 ```
 autopkg repo-add wycomco-recipes
 ```

+## SharedProcessors
+Currently we offer one shared processor:

+* [MunkiAutoStaging](https://github.com/autopkg/wycomco-recipes/blob/master/SharedProcessors/MunkiAutoStaging.py): Automatically promote Munki packages from a staging catalog to a production catalog, [here](https://medium.com/@choules/staging-munki-updates-with-autopkg-da58d2f79020) you may find a short introduction.

 ## Dependencies
 Please be aware that some recipes might be dependent on other peoples fantastic work.